-- Solution of linear and nonlinear algebraic equations: numerical linear algebra, iterative techniques
+- Solution of linear and nonlinear algebraic equations: numerical linear algebra, least-squares techniques

 - Solution of linear and nonlinear differential equations: finite element method, boundary element method

-- Numerical analysis: determining efficient and numerically accurate solution algorithms
+- Numerical analysis: efficient and numerically accurate solution algorithms

 - Data approximation: fitting a model to data